 The Center for Health Management and Policy Research conducts sponsored health services research and policy analyses on complex health policy issues.
 It is located within the School of Public Health.
-The Center identifies, monitors, and analyzes emerging issues in an international federal and state health law and policy and evaluates the effects of changing policies on health care access, quality, and cost.
-Research projects are conducted and overseen by an interdisciplinary faculty and staff who combine formal academic training with a variety of professional backgrounds in law, government, economics, politics, management, and medicine, Projects are carried out both alone and in collaboration with various entities: other University research centers; departments within the University's Medical and Public Health Schools; and other policy and research analysis organizations throughout the country.
-Results of research will be disseminated broadly to promote educational and service objectives.
+The Center identifies, monitors, and analyzes emerging issues in international, federal, and state health law and policy and evaluates the effects of changing policies on health care access, quality, and cost.
+Research projects are conducted and overseen by an interdisciplinary faculty and staff who combine formal academic training with a variety of professional backgrounds in law, government, economics, politics, management, and medicine.
+Projects are carried out both alone and in collaboration with various entities such as other university research centers; departments within the University's medical and public health schools; and other policy and research analysis organizations throughout the country.
+Results of research are disseminated broadly to promote educational and service objectives.